-The Six Star Elite Series casein protein powder keeps this in mind.
+The Six Star Elite Series powder keeps this in mind.
 It makes sure you are ready for a day of athletic shredding without any drawbacks.
 This protein contains no growth hormones, no rGBH, no rBST.

 Here’s why you’ll like it: